 Babel is a Michelin-starred restaurant in the heart of Budapest's downtown with a classic fine dining setting: the dim dining room with soft background music has only a dozen tables, all set with thick, white tablecloths.
 Babel prides itself on serving dishes inspired by Transylvania.
 The proof that this is more than empty marketing slogan is young head-chef István Veres himself, who hails from the Carpathian Mountains.

-The standout of the 5-course tasting menu is the reimagined “tojásos nokedli” (egg dumplings, or spätzle).
-Normally the simplest of countryside fare, at Babel the dumplings are smothered in a creamy, truffle-laced egg cream and sprinkled with dried and grated egg yolk.
-I also enjoyed the lightly-seared and tender venison loin paired earthy vegetables including celery-root cream, carrots, and mushroom.
+The standout of the five-course tasting menu is the reimagined “tojásos nokedli” (egg dumplings, or spätzle)—normally the simplest of countryside fare, here the dumplings are blanketed in a luscious, truffle-laced egg cream and sprinkled with dried and grated egg yolk.
+I also enjoyed the tender, lightly seared venison loin paired with profoundly earthy vegetables like celery-root cream, carrots, and mushroom.

 The service can include a bit of theatrics, especially in the presentation of the amuse bouches, like the bite of mushroom wrapped inside a fermented grape leaf and served on a granite board.
 Both the five and 10-course tasting menus run €80 per person (the longer one comes in smaller portions), or €120 / €140 if you opt in for the wine pairing, which comprises excellent local Hungarian wines.